afosto/postnl-ecs/README.md

 $message->download();
 ```

 Now the product should be available in ECS.

+###Stock updates
 To parse a batch of stock messages, use the following code.

 ```php
 $stockListUpdates = new StockList();